rokde/laravel-starter-kit/app-modules/custom-properties/README.md

 ## Overview

-The Custom Properties module provides a generic way to add custom properties to various models within a parent-child (definable - customizable) relationship.
+The Custom properties module provides a generic way to add custom properties to various models within a parent-child (definable - customizable) relationship.
 This allows for dynamic extension of models without requiring database schema changes.

 ## Features